 - Masada, Ein Gedi Dead Sea and more Group Tour – similar to the tour above, but additionally including an overview of Jericho and visit to Qasr-el-Yehud, and doesn’t leave at sunrise.
 Leaves Jerusalem and Tel Aviv

 - Private Day Tour – totally custom but usually these day tours go to Masada, Ein Gedi, and the Dead Sea. plus a couple of other sites as desired.

 - Entry fees to the Nature Reserve (including the synagogue): Adults NIS 27, children NIS 14.
 Israeli senior citizens receive a 50% discount

 - The Ein Gedi Nature Reserve is open between April-September from 8 a.m.-5p.m., and October-March from 8 a.m.-4 p.m.
 Last entrance to the David’s Stream in the summer months is 3 p.m. (from the other entrance, at the Arugot Stream, last entrance is 2 p.m.)

 - Contact the reserve by phone (08) 658-4285

 Getting to Ein Gedi

 - Ein Gedi is about a one hour drive from Jerusalem.
-Head out of the city on Rout 1 heading east towards Ma’ale Adumim and Jericho.
+Head out of the city on Route 1 heading east towards Ma’ale Adumim and Jericho.
 At the intersection with Route 90 (Beit HaArava Interchange) turn right (south).
-Continue south for approximately 40km and the entrance to the reserve is on the right hand side.
+Continue south for approximately 40km and the entrance to the reserve is on the right-hand side.
 From Tel Aviv, head to Jerusalem on Route 1 and continue past the city following the instructions above.

 - Heading from the main Dead Sea hotel area at Ein Bokek, and Masada, head north on Route 90 and you will come to Ein Gedi (about 30 minutes north of Ein Bokek ad 15 minutes north of Masada).